MaybeThisIsRu/smix-eleventy-starter/README.md

 ## Discoverability/SEO.

 Meta tags for social networks (Open Graph as well as Twitter).
 This allows for a nice card display when you (or someone else) shares a link to your post or site.
-Support for `content-description` meta tag.
-This helps decide what text to show for a page/post when shared on social media, as well as in search engines.
+Support for `content-description` meta tag -- this helps decide what text to show for a page/post when shared on social media, as well as in search engines.

 Sitemap with `changeFrequency` -- so bots only come back when they need to. (please also see [issue #7](https://github.com/hirusi/smix-eleventy-starter/issues/7)). `robots.txt` is a cherry on the top -- I would also recommend using it to [hide your personal picture](https://rusingh.com/block-images-appearing-in-search/) if so desired.